-Opportunity for questions and answers
+Opportunity for Questions and Answers

 Outline a fixed time frame for posing questions and when you will provide the answers.

-Be clear on what your requirements will be in terms of the commercial framework, account management reporting and IT integration.
+Be clear on what your requirements will be in terms of the commercial framework, account management reporting, and IT integration.

-Evaluation and selection criteria
+Evaluation and Selection Criteria

-Provide the participants with details on how you plan to select the provider, i.e. price, cultural fit, financial probity etc.
+Provide the participants with details on how you plan to select the provider, i.e. price, cultural fit, financial probity, etc.

-Data profile (as a supporting appendix)
+Data Profile (as a supporting appendix)

 We hope this brief guide has provided you with some insight.
 We have extensive experience in outsourcing logistics operations and we are available to manage the full tender process on your behalf.